Holding On Letting Go

 I have fallen in love with chaos and drama and become obsessed with the promise of distraction.
-These have allowed me escape ugly realities, low self-esteem, and fear of other people and their judgments.
-They have intertwined themselves within the spaces between overwhelm and a peaceful existence, and at some point became my baseline – my “normal," if you will; where I have felt most in control.
+These things have offered escape from harsh realities, low self-esteem, and fear of other people and their judgments.
+They have intertwined the spaces between my overwhelm and any chance for peaceful existence.
+They became my baseline – my “normal” – where I have felt most in control.

 This year has been an eye opener.

-I have been forced to take a hard look at my intentions and role in both my personal and professional relationships.
-It was brought to my attention that some of the people in my life have me propped up and "perfect" on an very unhealthy pedestal, and I have had to sit with the discomfort after a few messy dismounts.
+I have been forced to take a hard look at the role I play in my personal and professional relationships.
+Some of the people in my life have me propped up on a “perfect” pedestal, and I’ve had to sit with the discomfort of a few messy dismounts.

 This year has been painful.

 Building and maintaining healthy relationships isn’t always easy or comfortable.
-Not everyone is going to high-five me for awareness of my personal boundaries and limits, and many people live to push.
-That doesn’t mean I don't have the right or responsibility to set and enforce them.
-It just means I'm not meant to have certain people in my life.
+Not everyone is going to high-five me for awareness of my personal boundaries and limits, and many people live to push back.
+That doesn’t change my right or responsibility to set, enforce, and re-enforce them.